loganpowell/knock-cmake/readme.md

 # Knock-CMake

-Knock-CMake is a project that allows the compilation of Knock using CMake on any *unix OS with various processor architectures.
+Knock-CMake is a project that allows the compilation of Knock using CMake on any Lunix OS (or Windows WSL) with various processor architectures.

 Knock can Convert ACSM files to PDF/EPUBs with one command on Linux.

 *This software does not utilize Adobe Digital Editions nor Wine.
 It is completely free and open-source software written natively for Linux.*

-This is a special build script for knock.
+This is a special build script for knock utilizing CMake instead of Nix for better compability.
 You can find the original knock repository here: [https://github.com/BentonEdmondson/knock](https://github.com/BentonEdmondson/knock).
 Special thanks to Benton Edmondson and all the other knock contributors.

 **As of Febebury 8th, 2025.
 The upstream knock repo is currently offline, the build scripts provided here is configured to use a [fork of knock](https://github.com/Alvin-He/knock-cmake/tree/knock-base-release-79).**